What is the current price / NAV of HSBC Focused Fund-Reg(IDCW)?

 What is the AUM of HSBC Focused Fund-Reg(IDCW)?

-The expense ratio of HSBC Focused Fund-Reg(IDCW) Plan is 2.11 as of 5th December 2025.What is the alpha ratio of HSBC Focused Fund-Reg(IDCW)?
+The expense ratio of HSBC Focused Fund-Reg(IDCW) Plan is 2.12 as of 9th March 2026.What is the alpha ratio of HSBC Focused Fund-Reg(IDCW)?

 Alpha is the excess return of a fund compared to its expected return, based on its beta and the risk-free rate.
 Positive alpha indicates that the fund has outperformed its expected return, while negative alpha suggests underperformance.